“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 - A lot of buildings in Centro still need repairs.
 It is expensive to make the repairs, and some of these houses are occupied by families for generations.
 Many other central cities in Mexico (nearby Campeche is a great example) look more finished than Merida.
 Merida has the third largest collection of colonial buildings in North America.
 (The other two are in Havana and Mexico City).
 That said, just in the five years I have lived in Merida, there has been a lot of improvement in the Centro’s streetscapes.
 The block I live on has seen phenomenal improvement in the last five years.

 - That said, the City has some beautiful parks and open spaces.
 I love the decoration of the parks and major streets at Christmas and Easter.
 In addtion, in 2020, the City began an initiative to add green space to most of the major boulevard around town.
+However, some expats feel (with some justification) that the streets in centro lack trees.

 - It can be hard to buy tickets to social and cultural events.
 There is no central place to purchase tickets.
 Restaurants and bars often sell tickets.
 Many theaters, etc., do not announce events on their websites.
 It can be hard to find information for the events if you miss an announcement on Facebook.
 I also do not feel that comfortable going to events alone, as in the states.
 Everything is so family-oriented that I feel more awkward going to cultural events than in the US.